kratsg/jokes/README.md

 I can cut a piece of wood in half just by looking at it.
 It's true, I saw it with my own eyes!

 I am friends with 25 letters of the alphabet.
 I don't know Y.

+Why is Peter Pan always flying?
+Because he never lands.
+I like this joke because it never gets old.

+Whoever stole my copy of Microsoft Office, you're in big trouble.
+I'm gonna hunt you down, you have my Word.

+When people say they sleep like a log, it confuses me.
+Logs don't sleep, they sLumber.

+My roommate just said, "Your obsession with cats is totally out of control, so I've packed your bags."
+I think they're kicking meeeowt.

+How do you organize a space party?
+You planet.

+A women was checked into a hospital because she couldn't stop shouting: "'Twas, They'll, We're, Isn't" over and over again.
+The doctor diagnosed her with contractions.

+What did the pig say when he was suntanning in the desert?
+I'm bacon out here.